Internally Creating RMAs

 Tip: You are not limited by your normal policy rules.

-7. Add a restocking fee if relevant, and add any adjustments to manually give a reduced refund or add a bonus to the refund.
+7. Add fees if relevant, and add any adjustments to manually give a reduced refund or add a bonus to the refund.

 8. Click ADD to add the item to the RMA.